sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/RunsExperimentalApi.md

 > deleteTags(projectId, objectId, categoryName)

-Delete tag with the given category from the object with the specified ID in the specified project-space
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Delete tag with the given category from the object with the specified ID in the specified project-space

-Delete tag with the given category from the object with the specified ID in the specified project-space.   &lt;p&gt;  &lt;h2&gt;EXPERIMENTAL&lt;/h2&gt;  This endpoint is experimental and not part of the stable API specification.
-This endpoint can change at any time, even in minor updates.  &lt;/p&gt;
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Delete tag with the given category from the object with the specified ID in the specified project-space.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example